Golden trout: Taxonomy

 Originally the golden trout was described as a subspecies of the salmon species, with a name Salmo mykiss agua-bonita, and it is still often considered a subspecies (now called Oncorhynchus mykiss aguabonita) along with several other rainbow trout subspecies commonly known as redband trout.

-FishBase and the Catalog of Fishes however now (2014) list O. aguabonita as an independent species rather than as subspecies of O. mykiss.
+FishBase and the Catalog of Fishes however now (2014) list O. aguabonita as an independent species rather than as a subspecies of O. mykiss.
 Likewise, while ITIS lists O. m. whitei and O. m. gilberti as subspecies of O. mykiss, O. aguabonita instead is listed as a full species.

 Description

 The golden trout has golden flanks with red, horizontal bands along the lateral lines on each side and about 10 dark, vertical, oval marks (called "parr marks") on each side.
 Dorsal, lateral and anal fins have white leading edges.
 In their native habitat, adults range from 6 to 12 in long.
 Fish over 12 in are considered large.
 Golden trout that have been transplanted to lakes have been recorded up to 11 lbs.

 The golden trout should be distinguished from the similarly named golden rainbow trout, also known as the palomino trout.
 The golden rainbow is a color variant of the rainbow trout.

 The golden trout is commonly found at elevations from 6890 ft to 10,000 ft above sea level, and is native to California's southern Sierra Nevada mountains.
-Outside of its native range in California, Golden trout are more often found in cirques and creeks in wilderness areas around 10,500–12,000 ft elevation, often in higher passes that are not passable without crampons, ice axes, and ropes until after the Fourth of July.
+Outside of its native range in California, golden trout are more often found in cirques and creeks in wilderness areas around 10,500–12,000 ft elevation, often in higher passes that are not passable without crampons, ice axes, and ropes until after the Fourth of July.
 Their preferred water temperature is 58 to 62 F but they can tolerate temperatures in degraded streams on the Kern Plateau as high as 70 F so long as those waters cool during the night.
 The only other species of fish indigenous to the native range of California golden trout is the Sacramento sucker (Catostomus occidentalis occidentalis).

 Record catches

-The Wyoming Game & Fish Department state record golden trout measured 28 in and weighed 11.25 lb, caught in Cooks Lake, Wyoming in 1948.
-The IGFA "All-Tackle Length Record" for O. m. aguabonita measured 53 cm caught in Golden Lake, Wyoming in 2012.
+The Wyoming Game & Fish Department state record golden trout measured 28 in and weighed 11 lb 4 oz, caught in Cooks Lake, Wyoming in 1948.
+The IGFA "All-Tackle Length Record" for O. aguabonita measured 53 cm caught in Golden Lake, Wyoming in 2012.